 This is exactly why bucket brigades are so important.
 You need to lead your readers to the heart of your blog post, answer their questions quickly, and keep their attention for as long as possible.

-In turn, you'll increase your average time spent on page, see a boost in organic traffic, and reap the benefits of more organic traffic month-over-month.
+In turn, you'll increase your average time spent on page, learn how to increase organic traffic, and reap the benefits of more organic traffic month-over-month.

 Who wouldn't want that?